Last updated on January 16th, 2021

 Scotland is one of the world’s top destinations for couples thanks to outdoor attractions like the Nevis and Cairngorm ranges in the Highlands and the equally stunning Trotternish range on the Isle of Skye.

 The most romantic places in Scotland on Valentine’s day

 There can surely be no better place in Europe, and maybe even the world, for romantic getaways than Scotland.
 I’ll admit I’m probably biased as I met my better half here, but I honestly believe that for a perfect romantic holiday, Scotland can’t be beaten.

-Nowhere else I’ve travelled in the world has such vast, open countryside that’s so tourist free, such eye-poppingly dramatic scenery, such interesting people, and such diverse landscapes as Scotland.
+Nowhere else I’ve travelled in the world has such vast, open landscapes that are so tourist-free, such eye-popping dramatic scenery, such interesting people, and such fun tourist attractions as Scotland.

 Do you want mountains?
 You’ve got it, with the jaw-dropping Nevis and Cairngorm ranges in the Highlands and the equally stunning Trotternish range in Skye, to name just three.
 Do you want interesting cities full of history?
 Well there’s no problem offering you that either, with Edinburgh and Glasgow just an hour drive from each other.

 But what’s that, you also want attractions like Europe’s best rivers, beaches, forests, and islands, all within an easy drive of Scotland’s mountains and cities?